Outdated Occupations: 15 Dying Professions That Aren’t Worth Pursuing

 Christian Schwier/Adobe journalist taking down notes

-The news industry as a whole has seen rounds of layoffs in recent years in part because advertising and subscription revenue has dried up for newspapers and other forms of media.
+The news industry as a whole has seen rounds of layoffs in recent years in part because advertising and subscription revenue have dried up for newspapers and other forms of media.

-The Pew Research Center found that newsrooms have lost more than 25% of their workforce since 2008, and news organizations like CNN and BuzzFeed have made major cuts in the past year or so.
+The Pew Research Center found that newsrooms have lost more than 25% of their workforce since 2008, and news organizations like Sports Illustrated and The Los Angeles Times have made major cuts relatively recently.

 As layoffs become more and more expected in the news industry, it’s becoming clear that reporters may have fewer job opportunities.